 C. LaRue Munson Prize for excellence in clinical work

 - Admitted to the bars of Illinois, 2006; Connecticut, 2006; New York, 2005; and Massachusetts, 2004 (currently inactive).

 - Law clerk to the Hon.
 Janet Bond Arterton, U.S. District Court for the District of Connecticut, 2004-2006.

 - Associate with Garrison, Levin-Epstein, Chimes & Richardson, New Haven, Connecticut, 2006-2008.

 - Associate with this firm, 2008-2014; became a partner in 2015.

 - Admitted to the bars of the U.S. District Court for the Northern District of Illinois, U.S. District Court for the District of Connecticut, Seventh Circuit Court of Appeals, Second Circuit Court of Appeals.

-- Chicago Council of Lawyers, Board of Directors 2014-2017, Criminal Justice Advisory Committee 2014-present, Criminal Justice Advisory Committee Co-Chair 2016-present
+- Board of Directors, Chicago Council of Lawyers, 2014-present; Chair of Criminal Justice Advisory Committee 2016-present

 - Board of Directors, Coalition of Women’s Initiatives in Law, 2014 to present